-Food Re-Introduction: Online Workshop
+Food Re-Introduction: Online Workshop (Yasmina in her own voice)

 The traditional low histamine diet can be a restrictive, soul destroying, and not particularly effective healing approach.